-- 1. Open the ball valve located between the system's deck fitting and main engine cooling water supply hose. - 2.
+- 1. Open the blue ball valve on the flushing kit located in the engine compartment in the raw water hose leading from the hull raw water pickup to the raw water strainer. - 2.
 Make sure that the ball valve located in the main cooling system supply hose is open.
-This valve is located near the hull inlet fitting. - 3.
-Open the cap of the system deck fitting and properly connect a water supply hose, making sure the connection is secure. - 4.
-Turn on the hose and start the engine.
+This valve is located near the hull inlet fitting.

-- 5. Close the ball valve of step 2 unless the boat is on a trailer or lifted up in the air, in which case it should be left open. - 6.
+- 3. Open the cap located on the flushing kit adapter and properly connect a water supply hose, making sure the connection is secure. - 4.
+Turn on the hose and start the engine. - 5.
+Close the ball valve of step 2 unless the boat is on a trailer or lifted up in the air, in which case it should be left open. - 6.
 Run the engine for several minutes after it has reached the normal operating temperature to ensure proper flushing. - 7.
 Reduce the engine speed to idle, shut off the engine and immediately shut off the water supply hose.
 Please note, failure to shut off the water supply hose immediately could possibly result in engine damage. - 8.
-If the ball value of step 5 was closed, open it now and close the step 1 ball value. - 9.
+If the ball valve of step 5 was closed, open it now and close the step 1 ball valve. - 9.
 Remove the water supply hose and reinstall the deck fitting cap securely.